Rush Limbaugh, the Excellence in Broadcasting Network.

 These are from people that like to boast.

-Well, that was an administration that's both that puts their interests in front of, and I want to be clear, in front of what is best for the American people's interests.
+You see, the funny thing is, an administration that puts their interests in front of, and I want to be clear in front of what is best for the American people's interests.

-And what is this thing brushed of telling everybody every little detail on how we caught this guy?
+And what is this thing, Brush, of telling everybody every little detail on how we caught this guy?

 Shouldn't we keep a little of this stuff secret?

-Shouldn't we not tell the terrorists all our little tricks on how they get them?
+Shouldn't we not tell the terrorists all our little tricks on how they get him?

-Well, you have a uh you have a point there, but what's happened here, the new see the New York Times has found in this story a gold mine of uh of instances to advance other agendas, the Bush housing bubble problem, the uh the mortgage foreclosure problem, uh gun control.
+Well, you have a point there, but what's happened here, the New York Times has found in this story a gold mine of instances to advance other agendas, the Bush housing bubble problem, the mortgage foreclosure problem, gun control.

-But this kind of just I don't care what the Obama people say, if Inside Edition comes up with evidence that the FBI missed, and then Inside Edition calls the FBI back, and you're right, Inside Edition may have uh corrupted the or contaminated the uh the forensics of the crime or the scene, not that the crime had committed there.
+If Inside Edition comes up with evidence that the FBI missed, and then Inside Edition calls the FBI back, you're right, Inside Edition may have corrupted or contaminated the forensics of the crime or the scene, not that the crime had committed there.

-Uh but Connecticut Post, New York Times reported yesterday that their reporters found uh Shazad's tax records, his uh college transcripts, time cards from a two thousand one temporary accounting job after the FBI left.
+But Connecticut Post, New York Times reported yesterday that their reporters found Shahzad's tax records, his college transcripts, time cards from a 2001 temporary accounting job after the FBI left.

 We do know that the New York Times and the Connecticut Post were on the case as well.